sord-dev/react-templates/README.md

 - `/api/component/top`: Get the latest components.
 - `/api/component/:id`: Get a specific component by ID.
-- `/api/component/:id/like`: Like a component.
+- `/api/component/:id/like`: Like a component. - to be added
-- `/api/component/:id/comment`: Add a comment to a component.
+- `/api/component/:id/comment`: Add a comment to a component. - to be added

 ## Directory Structure